On the evolution of the Anisotropic Scaling of Magnetohydrodynamic Turbulence in the Inner Heliosphere: Comparison with prior investigations.

 Our results indicate that, when analyzing slow wind streams, normalizing the PSD with $d_{i}$ allows us to fix the high-frequency break point, $f_{b}$, in normalized wavenumber space, as previously reported in \citep{sioulas_turb_22_no1}.
-In contrast, for fast solar wind streams, $f_{b}$ tends to drift towards larger $\kappa d_{i}$ with increasing distance.
-Statistically, fast solar wind streams are characterized by higher proton temperature ($T_{p}$) \citep{2020ApJS..246...62M, shi_alfvenic_2021,2023_Shi}, which result in higher plasma pressure and therefore higher plasma $\beta$ values, i.e., the ratio of thermal to magnetic pressure, $\beta \equiv n_{p} K_{B} T_{p} / (B^{2}/2 \mu_{0}) \ll 1$.
-Furthermore, \citep{2014GeoRL..41.8081C} have shown that the $f_{b}$ of the magnetic PSD between inertial and kinetic scales correlates better with $d_{i}$ when the intervals are characterized by $\beta <1$ values, while high $\beta$ intervals are characterized by a small scale break at the thermal ion gyroradius ($\rho_{i}$).
+However, for fast solar wind streams, $f_{b}$ tends to shift towards larger $\kappa d_{i}$ as the distance increases.
+This phenomenon can be attributed to the fact that fast solar wind streams are characterized by higher proton temperatures ($T_{p}$) \citep{2020ApJS..246...62M, shi_alfvenic_2021,2023_Shi}, which lead to higher plasma pressure and, consequently, higher plasma $\beta$ values.
+The plasma $\beta$ is defined as the ratio of thermal to magnetic pressure, $\beta \equiv n_{p} K_{B} T_{p} / (B^{2}/2 \mu_{0})$, and it is comparatively higher in fast streams than in slow ones.
+It should be noted that the $V_{sw} - \beta$ correlation was verified, although it is not presented in this report. \citep{2014GeoRL..41.8081C, 2018_vech} have shown that the $f_{b}$ of the magnetic PSD between inertial and kinetic scales correlates better with $d_{i}$ when the intervals are characterized by $\beta <1$ values, while high $\beta$ intervals are characterized by a small scale break at the thermal ion gyroradius ($\rho_{i}$).
 In line with this, our analysis confirms the findings of \citep{wicks_anisotropy1}, who used five fast solar wind streams with $\beta >1$ between 1.5 - 2.8 au and found that the small scale end of the inertial range seems to naturally scale with the ion gyroradius when normalized with $\rho_{i}$.
 Given that $\rho_{i}$ grows radially as $\propto R^{1.48 \pm 0.02}$ \citep{sioulas_turb_22_no1}, we expect that $f_{b}$ will display a similar radial trend for fast solar wind streams.